Links on Android Authority may earn us a commission. Learn more.

 NBCUniversal’s Peacock is perhaps the closest to Paramount Plus in terms of its content.
 Peacock has some great shows to stream, particularly on the comedy side like The Office, Parks and Recreation, and more.
 It also offers a selection of live news, sports, and a growing amount of original content.

 Peacock’s ad-supported free tier has more than 13,000 hours of classic and modern tv shows to stream, and for $4.99 a month (about the same as Paramount Plus’s upcoming ad-supported plan), you can bump that up to 20,000 hours.
 Honestly, it’s hard to beat free, and perhaps ViacomCBS will offer a free ad-supported tier in the future.

-A: The $5.99 a month plan, and the upcoming $4.99 plan it will replace, will offer video advertisements. the $9.99 a month plan offers no ads for on-demand content, but live streams will still feature ads.
+The grandfathered $5.99 a month plan and the $4.99 plan it replaces include video advertisements.
+The $9.99 a month plan offers no ads for on-demand content, but live streams will still feature ads.

-A: The service has launched in Latin American countries, and will be available in the Nordic countries in Europe on March 25.
+The service has launched in Latin American countries and will be available in the Nordic countries in Europe on March 25.
 It will launch in Australia in mid-2021.